bnagy/gapstone/README.md

 ---
 + This repository name is chosen for clarity.
 The package name is gapstone
 + Don't commit here or I will cut you

-  Feel free to open issues.
-You can also fork ( it stays private ) fix and send me pull requests.
 ---

 To install: